bcgov/NotifyBC/docs/docs/getting-started/what's-new.md

 # What's New

 ::: tip Why v2?
 _NotifyBC_ has been built on Node.js [LoopBack](https://loopback.io/) framework since 2017.
 LoopBack v4, which was released in 2019, is backward incompatible.
 To keep software stack up-to-date, unless rewriting from scratch, it is necessary to port _NotifyBC_ to LoopBack v4.
-Great care has been taken to minimize migration effort.
+Great care has been taken to minimize upgrade effort.
 :::

 ## v2.9.0